SwapnilH09/SwapnilH09.github.io/README.md

 Syntax highlighted code block

 # Header 1
-Hey, welcome to my website..
+Hey, welcome here!!
+I would love to know you.
+Drop me a mail at hansrajswapnil@outlook.com <br>
 I am a Python programmer, who loves Machine Learning, SQL and Bash
 ## Header 2
+Currently, I am working as a Devops Trainee, honing my Linux skills and understanding Apache's behvious in use-cases.
+This is not the first time I have welcomed a skill unexpectedly.
+Before, I had to learn AWS, as my machine learning datasets' size scaled upto 200 GiB.
 ### Header 3

 - Bulleted